S4more/wikipedia-path-finder.rs/README.md

 (You need at least 16 gbs of memory to run it.)

 1. Download and extract the dataset by running `bash download_indexs.sh`
-2. Run the wiki-webapp `node webserver/dist/index.js` (you will maybe need to install the dependencies first)
+2. Run the server `cd webserver; npm run start` (you will maybe need to install the dependencies first)
-3. Serve the files in `wiki-webabb/dist/`
-4. Run `.\path_finder.exe -t search_index/ordered_titles.json -p search_index/test_links.json -m server -i search_index/incoming_links.json`
+3. Run `.\path_finder.exe -t search_index/ordered_titles.json -p search_index/test_links.json -m server -i search_index/incoming_links.json`
-5. Have fun!
+4. Have fun!

 ***Warning this script will require ~1.2gb of download bandwidth and ~4.2gb of disk space***